 Timing of pregnancy

-- In couples having regular sexual intercourse every 2 or 3 days, and not using contraception, 84% will become pregnant within a year, and 92% within two years.
-The rest may take longer to conceive, and some may need help or intervention.
+- In couples having regular sexual intercourse every two or three days, and not using contraception, 84% will become pregnant within a year, and 92% within two years.
+The rest may take longer to conceive and some may need help or intervention.

 - Following use of the contraceptive injection, normal fertility may take up to a year to re-establish.